HowcanoeWang/siyuan-plugin-background-cover/README_en_US.md

 - Change the transparency scheme to: toolbar, dockLeft, dockRight, dockBottom and status bar modifying alpha value of colors, and editor (layouts) modifying the opacity property.
 - When changing the theme, force-reload the note interface.
 - Modify the compatitivity on theme again
+- Add a compatibility mode button that can switch between overall opacity mode and CSS opacity mode.
+- Optimize file hash method to speed up calculation speed.

 **v23.06.23**